apache/incubator-kie-kogito-runtimes/README.md

 * Alert the IRC dev channels that you're starting the release.

-* Pull the latest changes.
+* Pull the latest changes of the branch that will be the base for the release (branchName == master or i.e. 6.2.x)

+        $ git-all.sh checkout <branchName>
         $ git-all.sh pull --rebase

+* Create a local release branch
+    Name should begin with r, i.e if the release will be 6.2.0.Final the name should be r6.2.0.Final (localReleaseBranchName == r6.2.0.Final)

+        $ git-all.sh checkout -b <localReleaseBranchName> <branchname>

+* Check if everything builds after the last pull & execute all unit tests

+        $ mvn-all.sh clean install -Dfull -Dmaven.test.failure.ignore=true > testResult.txt
+        This will execute the build and execute the unit tests and write all logs into testResult.txt.

+* Explore testResult.txt to see if the build breaks or which unit tests are failing.

+* Mail to leads of projects the failed unit tests.

-* Optional: do another sanity check.
+* Do another sanity check.

-If everything is perfect (compiles, jenkins is all blue and sanity checks succeed):
+If everything is perfect (compiles, jenkins is all blue, sanity checks succeed and there is nothing to do about the failed unit tests):

 * Define the version and adjust the sources accordingly: